m-chaturvedi/svm-active/README.md

 of the SVM when samples to get feedback from are chosen using the algorithm in the paper or chosen randomly.

+The SVM which is used in this implementation is the one used by [SMQTK.](https://github.com/Kitware/SMQTK/tree/master/TPL/libsvm-3.1-custom) The path is specified in `config.yaml`.